ucarvaja/Peex_project/Cloud_Storage_NEBo/Cloud_storage_NEBo.md

 ## Notes

-- To perform this task it's required a VPC with a private and public sunbnets
+- To perform this task it's required a VPC with a private and public subnets
-- To access s3 bucket it's needed an edpoint with S3 service name and an IAM role with s3 permissions
+- To access s3 bucket it's needed an endpoint with S3 service name and an IAM role with s3 permissions
 - S3 must be blocked for public access